 - 104 Dean Drive

 - 5, 7, 11, 12, 13, 14, 15, 17, 18, 19, 20, 28 and 31 Burrendong Way

 - The laying of the water main in Nile Street is completed and the water services are currently being relocated.

 Water Storage Levels

 Water samples are collected as a component of the Orange City Council's Drinking Water Quality Monitoring Program which forms part of the NSW Health requirements.
 Samples are collected regularly and sent to a National Association of Testing Authorities (NATA) accredited laboratory for analysis.
-Samples analysed between 1 October (as last reported to Council) and the end of October 2016 complied with the Australian Drinking Water Guidelines, 2011.
+Samples collected in January 2017 complied with the Australian Drinking Water Guidelines, 2011.